noisycomputation/pymssql/README.rst

 succeeded, then the circleci build instructions are valid.

 The remainder of this document is from the upstream repository and is likely outdated.
+Szerokiej drogi.

 Original Pymssql Readme
 =======================